Keywords

 SEARCH STRATEGIES

-Database Name | Medline via Ebscohost |
+| Database Name | Medline via Ebscohost |

-Date search was run | 18 February 2025 |
+| Date search was run | 18 February 2025 |

 All identified citations will be collected and imported into Endnote V20 and duplications will be removed.
-Pilot screening at both the title and abstract and full text screening stages, will be carried out in Covidence as per JBI methodology to ensure consistency across the review team20.
+Pilot screening at both the title and abstract and full text screening stages, will be carried out in Covidence as per JBI methodology to ensure consistency across the review team24.
 Once 75% agreement is reached in a pilot, the full screening process will commence.
 For titles and abstracts that appear to meet the inclusion criteria, full text articles will be retrieved and screened against the inclusion criteria.
-Two reviewers will work independently to review articles and will meet to discuss the results; any disagreements that may arise between the reviewers at each stage of the screening process will be resolved through discussion.
+Two reviewers will work independently at each screening stage to review articles and will meet to discuss the results; any disagreements that may arise between the reviewers at each stage of the screening process will be resolved through discussion.
 If consensus cannot be reached on an article, it will be referred to a third reviewer.

 The articles that meet all inclusion criteria will be included in the review.
 Reasons for exclusion of full texts will be recorded and reported.
 The results of the search and the article inclusion process will be fully reported in the final scoping review and presented in a PRISMA flow diagram.